 Matlack Selling Off Assets, Fading Away

 Based on the letters of intent, Superior Bulk Logistics is buying most of the terminal network owned by Matlack.
-Facilities in the Superior deal are in Parker AZ; Savannah, Atlanta, and Brunswick GA; Chicago IL; Whiting IN; Louisville KY; Gonzales LA; St Louis MO; Elizabethport NJ; Norwood (Cincinnati) OH; Charleston and Spartanburg SC; Memphis TN; Channelview, Freeport, and Houston TX; Nitro WV; and Sarnia, Ontario, Canada.
+The facilities in the Superior deal are in Parker AZ; Savannah, Atlanta, and Brunswick GA; Chicago IL; Whiting IN; Louisville KY; Gonzales LA; St Louis MO; Elizabethport NJ; Norwood (Cincinnati) OH; Charleston and Spartanburg SC; Memphis TN; Channelview, Freeport, and Houston TX; Nitro WV; and Sarnia, Ontario, Canada.
 Superior also intends to work with Matlack regarding continuing relationships with Matlack fleet operator terminals in Chattanooga and Nashville TN and Westville IN.

 Quality Distribution will be acquiring Matlack facilities in San Pablo CA; Pocatello ID, Lake Charles and Kenner LA, Portland OR, Pittsburgh PA, Salt Lake City UT, and Kent (Seattle) WA.

 The future status of Brite-Sol, Matlack’s tank cleaning subsidiary, was not discussed in the announcement.
 However, the wash racks in the Brite-Sol system are at the terminal facilities that are being sold.